Capital punishment in Texas

-Capital punishment is a legal penalty in the U.S. state of Texas for murder, and participation in a felony resulting in death if committed by an individual who is at least 18 years old.
+Capital punishment is a legal penalty in the U.S. state of Texas, for capital murder, and participation in a felony resulting in death if committed by an individual who is at least 18 years old.

 In 1982, the state became the first jurisdiction in the world to carry out an execution by lethal injection, when it executed Charles Brooks Jr. It was the first execution in the state since 1964.

-Texas, which is the second most populous state in the United States, has executed 596 people since the U.S. capital punishment resumption in 1976 (beginning in 1982 with the Brooks execution) to September 25, 2025 (the execution of Blaine Keith Milam)—more than a third of the national total.
+Texas, which is the second most populous state in the United States, has executed 602 people since the U.S. capital punishment resumption in 1976 (beginning in 1982 with the Brooks execution) to September 23, 2026 (the execution of Ker'Sean Olajuwa Ramey)—more than a third of the national total.
 Even per capita, Texas has the nation's second-highest execution rate, behind only neighboring Oklahoma.

 History

 The first execution in Texas occurred in 1819, with the execution of a white male, George Brown, for piracy.
-In 1840, a free black male, Henry Forbes, was executed for jail-breaking.
+In 1840, a free black male, Henry Forbes, was executed for burglary and jail-breaking.
 Prior to Texas statehood in 1846, eight executions—all by hanging—were carried out.